• Home

 • Let the donuts cool in the pans for at least 5 minutes before taking them out.
 If you try to take them out too soon, they will stick and break apart into a giant mess.
 Once 5 minutes is up, use a small spatula to loosen them from the pan.

-• Place the donuts on a cooling rack with a baking sheet underneath.
+• Place the donuts on a cooling rack with a baking sheet or parchment paper underneath.
 The next part is a bit messy.

 • Immediately wipe the donut bottom and place bottom side down on a cooling rack with wax paper or baking sheet underneath.
 The glaze will drip so the wax paper is to lessen the mess on your counter.